rjprins/fastapi-restly/README.md

 ## Why FastAPI-Restly?

-* **Faster CRUD development** – Generate standard endpoints and Pydantic models automatically.
+* **Faster CRUD development** – Create endpoints for SQLAlchemy models by generating Pydantic models automatically.
-* **Maintainable** – Class-based views with inheritance and dependencies keep things organized.
+* **Maintainable** – Class-based views with inheritance and dependencies to keep things organized.
 * **Customizable** – Generated endpoints are fully overridable whenever you need custom behavior.
 * **Modern stack** – Built for SQLAlchemy 2.0 and Pydantic v2, with async support.